bugcrowd/templates/submissions/description/ai_application_security/llm_security/excessive_agency_permission_manipulation/template.md

 **Business Impact**

 This vulnerability can lead to reputational and financial damage if an attacker compromises the LLM decision making or accesses unauthorized data.
-These cirvumstances not only harm the company but also weaken users' trust.
+These circumstances not only harm the company but also weaken users' trust.
 The extent of business impact depends on the sensitivity of the data transmitted by the application.

 **Steps to Reproduce**